Embassy of the United States, Jerusalem: Merger with the U.S. Consulate General

-On October 18, 2018, United States Secretary of State Mike Pompeo announced that the US would be merging the embassy and US Consulate General in Jerusalem into a single mission.
+On October 18, 2018, United States Secretary of State Mike Pompeo announced that the United States would be merging the embassy and U.S. Consulate General in Jerusalem into a single mission.
 The United States will continue conducting relations with the West Bank and Gaza through a newly created Palestinian Affairs Unit which will operate from the Agron Site of the Jerusalem Embassy.
 While the decision was praised by the Israeli Government, Palestinian officials criticized the first Trump Administration for siding with Israel's claim to Jerusalem and "Greater Israel".
-In February 2019, it was announced that the US Consulate General would be formally merging into the US Embassy in March.
+In February 2019, it was announced that the U.S. Consulate General would be formally merging into the U.S. Embassy in March.

-On March 4, 2019, the US Consulate-General was formally integrated into the US Embassy in Jerusalem.
+On March 4, 2019, the United States Consulate-General was formally integrated into the U.S. Embassy in Jerusalem.
 The Consulate-General's Agron Street premises were revamped as the Palestinian Affairs Unit, which would handle many of the Consulate-General's former functions.
-This ends the US practice of assigning separate diplomatic missions to the Israelis and Palestinians.
+This ended the United States' practice of assigning separate diplomatic missions to the Israelis and Palestinians.
 In response, Saeb Erekat, the secretary-general of the Palestine Liberation Organization's executive committee called for the international community to boycott the new Palestinian Affairs Unit.
 Erekat's sentiments were echoed by fellow Executive Committee member Hanan Ashrawi, who denounced the merger of the Consulate General as "political assault on Palestinian rights and identity".
 Ashrawi's visa request to the United States was subsequently denied.

+On February 24, 2026, the U.S. Embassy in Jerusalem announced that it will provide routine passport services to American citizens in the West Bank settlement of Efrat for the first time starting late February (2026).
+The embassy described this as part of its efforts to make consular services more accessible to all Americans abroad, including similar pop-up outreach planned in 2026 for the settlement of Beitar Illit, the Palestinian city of Ramallah, and various locations in Israel (e.g, Haifa, Jerusalem, and Beit Shemesh).

+On 1 July 2026, an agreement was signed between the US and Israel, designating the Allenby Compound as the site of a permanent U.S. embassy complex in Jerusalem.
+U.S. Ambassador to Israel Mike Huckabee said that this was a “historic day for the US-Israel relationship... deepening and expanding our presence in Jerusalem - the eternal capital of Israel".